locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

 **treeRefSpec:**
 Mandatory.
 Defines the ref spec that resolves to the feature tree that is already indexed (e.g. ``HEAD:Points``, ``Points``, etc).
 If no commit is defined, ``HEAD`` will be used.

 **geometryAttributeName:**
 Optional.
+The name of the attribute that is used on the existing index.
 Defaults to the primary geometry attribute on the feature type.
-The name of the attribute that is used on the existing index.

 Examples
 ^^^^^^^^

-Rebuild the index trees of an index:
+Rebuild the index trees of an index
 ************************************

 ::